Undercover (Bulgarian TV series): Critical reception

 Undercover has received critical acclaim as well as becoming a hit with viewers, managing to attract a strong audience from its debut.
 Critic Emil Antonov said the show "offers viewers a dynamic and tense atmosphere, and interesting characters in a crime drama attractive to much of the native audience.
 Although many of the stories in the new Bulgarian cinema navigate around the time of transition and development of crime in Bulgaria, Dimitar Mitovski manages to break this pattern.
 He creates a story that strikes a chord with Bulgarians and is dynamic enough to keep us distracted from our daily lives."

 The series received five nominations for the Golden Nymph Award at the 2012 Monte-Carlo Television Festival: Sevda Shishmanova, Dimitar Mitovski and Ivan Doiko as Outstanding European Producer (Drama Series) and Outstanding International Producer (Drama Series); Mihail Bilalov and Zahary Baharov as Outstanding Actor in a Drama Series; and Irena Miliankova as Outstanding Actress in a Drama Series.
 Undercover also won "The Golden Umbrella" award for Best Series, as well as awards for best cinematography, best musical score and most popular series at the 2012 MediaMixx International Festival, devoted to all forms of media in Central and Eastern Europe.

 However, the show has been criticized in Bulgaria for its depiction of graphic violence, sexual situations, profanity and drug use.
 During the fourth season, BNT head Vera Ankova threatened to pull state funding from the show, putting the series' future in doubt.
 Additionally, Bulgaria's Council for Electronic Media (CEM) demanded the series be fined for profanity and said its content was not suitable for its 20:45 timeslot.
 State regulators declined to fine the network so long as the show was moved to a later time slot.

 International broadcast

-While the first episode was in production, Fox Crime began negotiations to distribute the film internationally in other Balkan nations Romania, Slovenia, Bosnia and Herzegovina, Macedonia, Croatia, Montenegro and Albania.
+While the first episode was in production, Fox Crime began negotiations to distribute the film internationally in other Balkan nations Romania, Slovenia, Bosnia and Herzegovina, Macedonia, Croatia, Montenegro, Albania and Serbia.
 The early demand to distribute a series was a first for a BNT production.

 In 2012, New Films International announced plans to distribute the series in China, Germany, France, Great Britain, Turkey and throughout Latin America.

 In 2014, Netflix released the series in France.